 Univ.-Prof. Dipl.-Phys.
 Dr.rer.nat.
 Holger Ott

-Is there any sample or Powerpoint template which can be used as the basis of the thesis defence presentation?
+Is there any sample or PowerPoint template which can be used for the thesis defence presentation?

-Yes, there is an official DPE Powerpoint template which should be used by the students of the department when defending their work.
-The template document can be found at Downloads.
+Yes, there is an official DPE PowerPoint template which should be used by the students of the department when defending their work.
+The template document can be found in Downloads.

 How can I get a version of the DPE logo and official thesis template?

 It is recommended to use a thesis template of DPE including the logo on the cover which can be found at Downloads.
 Please note that the utilization of the official logo is strictly regulated.
-Get in touch with Office Manager Patrizia Haberl to discuss any use case besides the official template.
+Get in touch with Office Manager Elisabeth Koch to discuss any use case besides the official template.

 How long does the Master Thesis Presentation last?